doombubbles/bg3-mods/README.md

 1. Download [BG3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager/releases/latest/download/BG3ModManager_Latest.zip) and extract the folder to somewhere easy to access.
 2. Download the `UpdateDoomBubblesTweaks.bat` script and save it somewhere easy to access like your desktop
-3. Run `UpdateDoomBubblesTweaks.bat` to download/update the mod.
+3. Run `UpdateDoomBubblesTweaks.bat` to download the mod.
 4. Open BG3 Mod Manager
 5. Drag DoombubblesTweaks to the left section of the BG3 Mod Manager window, from the "Inactive Mods" section to the "Active Mods" section
 6. Use the `File -> Export Order to Game` option in the menu (Ctrl + E or the button next to "Export")
 7. Launch the Game (through Steam or with Ctrl + Shift + G)

 Optional steps
-- Pin BG3ModManager.exe to startup for ease of access
+- Pin BG3 Mod Manager to startup for ease of access
 - In BG3 Mod Manager, use `Tools -> Download & Extract the Script Extender` (Ctrl + Shift + Alt + T) and click Yes.
 Then, go to `Settings -> Open Preferences` (Ctrl + P) and under the Script Extender tab, ensure "Enable Achievements" is checked

 To Disable:
 1. Drag DoombubblesTweaks and any other Active Mods back into the inactive mods section
 2. Use the `File -> Export Order to Game` option in the menu (Ctrl + E or the button next to "Export")